willkraus9/willkraus9.github.io/portfolio.md

 ## Networked Robotic Systems Lab at Penn State University {#NRSL}

 During my undergraduate experience at Penn State University, I became the lead undergraduate researcher for the Networked Robotic Systems Lab (NRSL).
-The project that I spent most of my time with used A* and path planning algorithms in MATLAB and C++ to navigate an unfamiliar area.
+The project that I spent most of my time with used A* and path planning algorithms in MATLAB to navigate an unfamiliar area.
 This robot, which I helped prototype for lab demonstration, would connect to a Vicon motion capture system to record its position and determine possible trajectories.

 ![Jake Bot Diagram](/assets/png/JakeBot.png){: .mx-auto.d-block :}